Signature Quantization in Fading CDMA With Limited Feedback: Abstract

 \section{Abstract}

-In this paper, we analyze the performance of a signature quantization scheme for reverse-link Direct Sequence (DS)- Code Division Multiple Access (CDMA).
-Assuming perfect estimates of channel and interference covariance, the receiver selects the signature that maximizes signal-to-interference plus noise ratio (SINR) for a desired user from a signature codebook.
-The codebook index corresponding to the optimal signature is then relayed to the user with finite number of bits via a feedback channel.
-Previously, we showed that a Random Vector Quantization (RVQ) codebook, which contains independent isotropically distributed vectors, is optimal (i.e., maximizes SINR) in a large system limit in which number of interfering users, processing gain, and feedback bits tend to infinity with fixed ratios.
-Dai {\em et al.} have analyzed the large system SINR for a matched filter with nonfading channel.
-Here we extend the results to linear minimum mean squared error (MMSE) receiver and multipath fading channel.
-Numerical examples show that the derived large system results give a good approximation to the performance of finite-size system.
+In this work, we analyze the performance of a signature quantization scheme for reverse-link Direct Sequence (DS)- Code Division Multiple Access (CDMA).
+Assuming perfect estimates of the channel and interference covariance, the receiver selects the signature that minimizes interference power or maximizes signal-to-interference plus noise ratio (SINR) for a desired user from a signature codebook.
+The codebook index corresponding to the optimal signature is then relayed to the user with a finite number of bits via a feedback channel.
+Here we are interested in the performance of a Random Vector Quantization (RVQ) codebook, which contains independent isotropically distributed vectors.
+Assuming arbitrary transmit power allocation, we consider additive white Gaussian noise (AWGN) channel first with no fading and subsequently, with multipath fading.
+We derive the corresponding SINR in a large system limit at the output of matched filter and linear minimum mean squared error (MMSE) receiver.
+Numerical examples show that the derived large system results give a good approximation to the performance of finite-size system and that the MMSE receiver achieves close to a single-user performance with only one feedback bit per signature element.